18 Text Templates You Should Send During the Hiring Process

 6. Share next steps (like paperwork).

-After all of the interviews, if you or the appropriate company has decided to hire the applicant, you can follow through with the next steps such as:
+After all of the interviews, if you or the appropriate company has decided to present a job offer to hire the applicant, you can follow through with the next steps such as:

 “Hey Jan, congrats on getting the job!
 Here is a link to the paperwork you need to fill out before you can start. ourcompany.com/paperwork”

-“Hey Mike, So happy for you that you got the job!
-When is the earliest you can start?”
+“Hey Mike, congrats on getting the job!
+When is the earliest date you can start?”

 “Hi Wendy, you have been hired!
 Here is a link to the benefits package page so you can take a look. newcompany.com/benefits”